All Products

 app:layout_constraintTop_toBottomOf="@+id/custom_title_btn_after" />

-2. In the MainActivity class, specify the system behavior upon a tap on the start_app_btn button: start the offline package.
-In the following sample code, the parameter “80000000” is the app ID of the offline package.
+2. In the MainActivity class, define the click behavior for the start_app_btn button to start the offline package.
+The parameter "80000000" is the app ID of the offline package.

 findViewById(R.id.start_app_btn).setOnClickListener(new View.OnClickListener() {